kmsmith137/ch_frb_l1/MANUAL.md

        bonsai_configs/bonsai_noups_nbeta1.txt  \
        l1b_config_placeholder
     ```
-    There are four configuration files, which will be described shortly!
+    It will take 5-10 seconds for all threads and processes to start
+    (it's best to wait until all toy-l1b.py processes have started).

-  - In another window, start the L0 simulator:
+  - On **frb-compute-0**, start the L0 simulator:
     ```
     ./ch-frb-simulate-l0 l0_configs/l0_example3.yaml 300
     ```
+    This simulates 300 seconds of data.
+If you switch back to the L1 server,
+    you'll see some incremental output, as coarse-grained triggers are received
+    by the toy-l1b processes.

+  - When the simulation ends (after 5 minutes), the toy-l1b processes will write
+    their trigger plots (toy_l1b_beam*.png).
+These will be large files (4000-by-4000 pixels)!
+    You'll see some false positive events at low DM near the beginning of the simulation.
+    As noted at the beginning of this manual, this is a technical issue in the bonsai code
+    which we're working on next!

+**Notes on the two-node backed:**

-  - Right now the following ports are open on the firewalls of the compute nodes: 10252/udp, 6677/udp, 6677/tcp.
+  - Right now the following ports are open on the firewalls of the compute nodes: 5555/tcp, 6677/udp, 6677/tcp.
     If you need to open more, the syntax is:
     ```
     sudo firewall-cmd --zone=public --add-port=10252/udp --permanent